wildlux/OLLAMA_LOCAL/README.md

    - if true for each signal there is an implement of that data.
    - if false it's a simple ambient sound
 For this reason this software it's implement like this for make extremly ridiculus and ovviouse using it !

 -------------------------------------------------------------------------------------------------------------------------------------------
 Why i want to implement this type of software?
 -------------------------------------------------------------------------------------------------------------------------------------------
 - Creating/help for bioinformatics (
 - Help Research branch Autoimmune_disease for cure (  https://en.wikipedia.org/wiki/Autoimmune_disease )
   - I have also syndrome of Shwachman-Diamond (SDS) https://en.wikipedia.org/wiki/Shwachman%E2%80%93Diamond_syndrome
+  - other other syndrome and any illnes  because i think are all connected!
 - Artist ( create new artist 2D )
 - Creating document like PDF ready for printing
 - Creating resource for everyone